-- Spire has the right to monitor any and all aspects of the computer systems and networks, including, but not limited to, documents created or stored on the system, deleted data, internet sites visited, chats and news groups, downloaded and uploaded materials, and sent and received emails. - We have the right to access this information without permission, so use company technology wisely. - Always use technology in compliance with Spire's policies, including those prohibiting harassment and discrimination. - Apply the same care and sensitivity in preparing emails and voicemails as you would use in preparing hard copy versions of the same messages.
+- Spire has the right to monitor any and all aspects of the computer systems and networks, including, but not limited to, documents created or stored on the system, deleted data, internet sites visited, chats and news groups, downloaded or uploaded materials and sent or received emails. - We do have the right to access this information without permission, so use company technology wisely. - Always use technology in compliance with Spire's policies, including those prohibiting harassment and discrimination. - Carefully consider emails since that content and those attachments could be broadly distributed. - Apply the same care and sensitivity in preparing emails and voicemails as you would use in preparing hard copy versions of the same messages.

-Please see the ITS Acceptable Use Policy for more details and guidance.
+Please see the applicable electronic usage policy for more details and guidance.